 East Anglian Book Awards

 Founded in 2008, the East Anglian Book Awards recognise and celebrate the books and writers who have been shaped by, and have helped shape, the literary culture of our region.
-The annual awards are a partnership between the Eastern Daily Press and the National Centre for Writing, in association with the University of East Anglia.

 National Centre for Writing is proud to have been a partner of the East Anglian Book Awards for over fifteen years.
 From our home in Norwich, England’s first UNESCO City of Literature, these awards showcase the strength of publishing, writing and reading across the whole of the East of England.
 We are constantly impressed by the talent that our region cultivates and inspires.